SAP-samples/teched2022-IN280/exercises/ex1/ex13/readme.md

     - *Filter* for **Services**
     - In field *Service Type* select the *SAP Integration Suite (Cloud Integration)* from the drop down list
     - *Click* on **Go** in the upper right corner for filtering
-    - *Search and select* at least the **Cloud Integration service** that you have registered in [Register a Cloud Integration service in LMS](exercises/ex1/ex11)
+    - *Search and select* at least the **Cloud Integration service** that you have registered in [Register a Cloud Integration service in LMS](/exercises/ex1/ex11)

-        **Note:** a demo landscape is very artifical.
+        **Note:** a demo landscape is very artificial.
 Therefore a large amount of Cloud Integration services are available, even for the same Cloud Integration tenant

         **Note:** you may select **additional services into your scop**e as it is typical to have 2 to 3 integration tenant in an IT landscape.
 Keep the service `CloudIntegration-<tenant_name>_<userID>` in mind that you have registered.
 It is your **main service** the exercises are referencing.